On Polar Coding with Feedback: Polar Feedback Coding

 \begin{IEEEproof} If $P_e(U_i|U_1^{i-1},Y^{[N]})>\frac{1}{\log N}$, putting $i$ in the frozen set $\mathcal{F}$ costs 1-bit rate loss.
 However, putting $i$ in $\mathcal{I}$ costs average rate loss for the next round.
 For the first round, no error index exists, which can be viewed as a closed-loop coding scheme that always starts with $\mathcal{T}=\emptyset$.
 From a long-term perspective, the influence of the initial state on the coding rate is negligible. \end{IEEEproof}

-\begin{rem} Compared with the construction of polar codes without feedback in Section \ref{sec:background}, where the threshold is chosen as $2^{-N^\beta}$, we see that feedback helps to relax the threshold to $\frac{1}{\log N}$, which results in a higher coding rate for finite block length. \end{rem}
+\begin{rem} Compared with the construction of polar codes without feedback in Section \ref{sec:background}, where the threshold is chosen as $2^{-N^\beta}$, we see that feedback helps to relax the threshold to $\frac{1}{\log N}$, which results in a higher coding rate for finite block length.
+Note that the indices in $\mathcal{T}$ are not uniformly distributed.
+Combined with lossless compression techniques, each element can be represented with an average length of less than $\log N$.
+As a result, $\epsilon^*_{\thrs}$ can be further optimized.
+More details can be found in reference \cite[Sect.
+III-C]{LingCmprITW25}.
+In the rest of this paper, we still assume that each index is represented by $\log N$ bits. \end{rem}

 As a validation of Theorem \ref{thm:FbRate}, we present the Monte Carlo simulation results for our coding scheme with different thresholds $\epsilon_{\thrs}$ in Table \ref{tab:FbRate}, where $W$ is a binary symmetric channel (BSC) with crossover probability $0.11$.
 It can also be observed that the average delay varies dramatically with $\epsilon_{\thrs}$.
 Under the optimal threshold $\epsilon^*_{\thrs}$, the average delay exceeds 10; moreover, the simulated maximum delay can be over 100, which is impractical for real-world applications.
 In the next section, we investigate the relationship between $D$ and $\epsilon_{\thrs}$ and show that the performance of our scheme can be precisely predicted.